Week 10 workshopping: full-draft peer response

-I am keeping the list of questions here short, but I expect that you should write in the neighborhood of two single-spaced pages of criticism and feedback to help your classmate improve his or her paper.
-You may insert comments on the draft, but compose the bulk of your response in a separate document.
+I am keeping the list of questions here short, but I expect that you should write in the neighborhood of 2-4 single-spaced pages of criticism and feedback to help your classmate improve his or her paper.
+You may make some comments on the draft, but compose the bulk of your response on separate pages.

 I am sending (or have already sent) each of you a classmate's 15-page draft along with the author's email address.
 You have until Friday night to email your classmate your feedback, and you should "cc" me when you send the email.
 You can certainly do the response tomorrow if you're ready for spring break to get here ASAP!

 Read your classmate's draft once from start to finish without writing any of your response; then read the questions below and go through the paper a second time, answering each of them carefully and thoroughly.
 Note that you are not restricted to just these items--you can and should offer any helpful feedback on any other aspects of the paper not specifically covered in the given questions.

 1. Suggest improvements in structure: should certain paragraphs be moved to a specific point earlier or later in the paper?

 2. Any other paragraphing problems: paragraphs that could use stronger topic sentences (suggest better ones)? paragraphs that are poorly unified and could be divided into smaller separate paragraphs? any underdeveloped paragraphs that might work better combined with other paragraphs in close proximity essentially making the same point?

 3. Point out paragraphs or portions of paragraphs that seem extraneous, not really important to the essay overall--so that they might be deleted without harming the paper.